Nachtalb/nicotine-plugin-core/docs/source/scripts.rst

 1. Bumps the version in the ``pyproject.toml`` file.
 2. Generates the changelog.
+3. Update ``PLUGININFO``.
-3. Commits the changes.
+4. Commits the changes.
-4. Tags the commit.
+6. Tags the commit.
-5. Pushes the commit and tag.
+7. Pushes the commit and tag.
-6. Bumps the version in the ``pyproject.toml`` file again to the next development version.
+8. Bumps the version in the ``pyproject.toml`` file again to the next development version.
+9. Updates the ``PLUGININFO`` again.
-7. Commits the changes.
+10. Commits the changes.
-8. Pushes the commit.
+11. Pushes the commit.

 You get asked at every step if you want to continue.
 You can run the following command to release a new version: